CS2 Easter Eggs: Let’s Find Out the Hidden CS2 Secrets

 The reference to “Briscoe Del Vigneto” street pays tribute to Robert Briscoe—a video game artist and designer who made notable contributions to Half-Life Alyx, Dear Esther, Mirror’s Edge, CS:GO, and now CS2.

 All the signs, art, and graffiti on Inferno with the “Auty” or “Auti” words refer to Christopher Auty, the original creator of the map.
+As for other CS2 map graffiti, almost every one of them has its own unique story or moment in the game.

 This outstanding person even has easter eggs on stickers in CS2—specifically, stickers on Inferno’s wine bottles.
 By the way, Auty is famous beyond Inferno.
 He’s also known for his work on the legendary Aztec and Vertigo.